 Make the Filling and Assemble:

-- While the buns cool, make the filling and whipped cream.
-Combine the almonds, sugar, salt and almond extract in a the work bowl of a food processor.
-Process until finely ground.
-Transfer the almond and sugar mixture to a bowl.
+- Step 8: Transfer the almond and sugar mixture to a bowl.
 Add ½ cup of milk and stir until the mixture is delightfully creamy, adding additional milk 1 tablespoon at a time if necessary to achieve the desired consistency.
 Whip the cream and sugar together in a stand mixer until medium to stiff peaks form.

-- Once the buns are completely cool, use a small, sharp knife to cut a triangular “hat” out of the top of the bun and set it aside to use later.
+- Step 9: Once the buns are completely cool, use a small, sharp knife to cut a triangular “hat” out of the top of the bun and set it aside to use later.
 Remove some of the inside of the bun using the knife and your fingers creating a nice hole for the almond filling.
 Slice off the bottom of the hat so that it is only ¼-½ an inch or so thick.

-- Fill each bun with a spoonful or two of the almond filling and top with a flourish of whipped cream.
+- Step 10: Fill each bun with a spoonful or two of the almond filling and top with a flourish of whipped cream.
 You can use a piping bag and tip if you want more precision, or just dollop the whipped cream on top with a spoon.
 Artfully arrange the hat on top of the whipped cream and sprinkle with powdered sugar if desired.
 Serve!

 Expert Tips